 - ‘Maher Dwarf’ bares small to medium sized fruit on a 3 foot (1 m.) tall tree.

 - ‘Dwarf Hawaiian’ has a sweeter, larger fruit but bares fewer than the preceding.

 Potted starfruits are not too picky when it comes to the soil they are grown in although, that said, the tree will grow more quickly and bear more heavily in rich loam that is moderately acidic (pH 5.5-6.5).
 Do not overwater, as the tree is sensitive, but its root system is resistant to many of the root diseases that afflict other potted fruit trees.
 Carambolas prefer full sun but will tolerate partial sun.

 Container grown starfruit trees should have an application of balanced fertilizer in the spring through the fall.
 Slow release or organic granular fertilizers are recommended and can be applied every few months.
 Starfruit trees may show signs of iron chlorosis during the winter, which appears as interveinal yellowing on young foliage.
 Treat the tree with chelated iron in the form of foliar spray or, if warm weather is nigh, wait for a bit and symptoms will often clear up.

-Relatively pest free, starfruit trees will often begin blooming right away when only a foot and half tall and you may even get a few fruit.
+Relatively pest free, starfruit trees will often begin blooming right away when only a foot and half tall (37 cm.) and you may even get a few fruits.
 The flowers emerge off older wood and, as such, allows for pruning and shaping that will not retard fruit production.
 For the dwarf varieties recommended for container gardening above, prune back the out reaching branches in the late winter prior to spring growth spurts.